 The Soil Association is a registered charity, reliant on donations and the support of its members.
 Our subsidiary company, Soil Association Certification, certifies over 80% of organic food sold in the UK.
 As a not-for-profit business, any surplus income is gift-aided to the Soil Association charity to develop and safeguard the entire organic sector.

 - Where is the Soil Association based?

 Our head office is in the centre of Bristol, an exciting university city with a vibrant music and arts scene.
+Please click here for a map.
 Soil Association Scotland is based in Edinburgh, another wonderful, vibrant city.